 Most importantly, remember this is your trip.
 You’ve worked hard for this, so have fun!
 The team at DYT and your new DYT fam are always on hand to help before and throughout your trip no matter how big or small so panic not.

-A sample Philippines Packing List
+Philippines Packing List

 - Travel Insurance – Check out Nomads Travel